jessepollak/mixpanel-python-async/README.md

 > perseverance.
 Stringent commit polices, for whatever their other
 > qualities may bring, also mean longer turnaround times.

-Submit a patch and once it’s accepted, you’ll get commit access to the repository.
-Feel free to fork the repository and send a pull request, once it’s merged in you’ll get added.
+Submit a patch and once it's accepted, you'll get commit access to the repository.
+Feel free to fork the repository and send a pull request, once it's merged in you'll get added.
 If not, feel free to bug [jessepollak](http://github.com/jessepollak) about it.

 How To Contribute